gmontamat/gentun/README.md

 # Sample usage

+## Single machine

-Master-slave approach is still a work in progress, but you can test the genetic algorithm on a single box, as shown in the following example:
+You can run the genetic algorithm on a single box, as shown in the following example:

 ```python